Domvm-7/se_project_react/README.md

 A profile page route using React Router
 Form submission using controlled components or refs You'll also set up a mock server and write some code to make API calls to it.
 This mock server will mimic the behavior of the backend that you'll start building in Sprint 12.

-Step 1.
-Create the markup
-Step 2.
-Create a currentTemperatureUnit state in the root component Step 3.
-Create a context object
-Step 4.
-Extract a new value from the weather API
-Step 5.
-Use context in ToggleSwitch
-Step 6.
-Use context in WeatherCard
-Step 7.
-Use context in Main

-Add a /profile route
-Step 1.
-Create a new Profile component
-Step 2.
-Install React Router
-Step 3.
-Configure routes
-Step 4.
-Add navigation links to Header

-Complete the form for adding a clothing item
-Step 1.
-Create the AddItemModal component
-Step 2.
-Save an item

-Add functionality to delete cards
-Step 1.
-Add a delete button

-Set up a mock server

-Make API calls